the-turing-way/the-turing-way/book/website/welcome.md

 ^^^

 We value your participation in _The Turing Way_ community and want to ensure that every contributor has an enjoyable and fulfilling experience.
-Accordingly, everyone who participates in _The Turing Way_ project is expected to show respect and courtesy to other community members at all times.

 Please check out our [contributing guidelines](https://github.com/alan-turing-institute/the-turing-way/blob/master/CONTRIBUTING.md) for more information on how you can contribute.
 Everyone who joins the project is expected to follow our {ref}`Code of Conduct<ch-coc>`.
 :::